Vietnam's Next Top Model season 1

 The winner was 20-year-old Khiếu Thị Huyền Trang from Bắc Giang.

-Lại Thị Thanh Hương will compete in the All-Stars cycle where she finished 8th place.

-Phạm Thị Hương, who finished 8th place, also competed in various beauty pageants until she won Miss Universe Vietnam 2015, and represented Vietnam in Miss Universe 2015, she also served as mentor of The Face Vietnam.

-Hosts
+Host and judges

 At the beginning of the show, Nathan Lee and Elizabeth Thủy Tiên were criticized for competing to lead the judging panel.
 Nathan Lee is a former international supermodel who speaks fluent Vietnamese, while female supermodel Elizabeth lived overseas for so long that her Vietnamese deteriorated.
 They were both replaced after two episodes.
 The new judging members were model Vũ Nguyễn Hà Anh, designer Huy Võ and former male model Đức Hải.

 The replacement jury complained that they had no chance to pick contestants, weakening the field.
 The original jury reported that producers also refused to allow them choose the contestants, leading them to resign.
 The producers, however, announced that the change was because Nathan Lee and Elizabeth competed against each other for the host position and because there were so many conflicts between judges and producers, etc.

-Winner

-The winner was 20-year-old Khiếu Thị Huyền Trang from Bắc Giang.
-She took all the prizes, including: